 To access the amendment to DfE Guidance on School Admissions (England) Appeals Arrangements due to Coronavirus, please click on the following link:

-The School Admissions (England) (Coronavirus) (Appeals Arrangements) (Amendment) Regulations 2020 were published today and will remain in place until 31st January 2021.
+The School Admissions (England) (Coronavirus) (Appeals Arrangements) (Amendment) Regulations 2020 were published in April and will remain in place until 31t January 2021.

 The regulations apply to appeals that have not yet been determined and any between now and 21 January 2021.
 The main approach of the regulations is to remove (or disapply) the need for appeals to be heard in person and allows for them to be conducted by telephone, video conference or a paper-based appeal where all parties can make representations in writing.

-The regulations also give flexibility with regards to the number of Panels members, allowing appeals to be considered by 2 Panel Members instead of 3
+The regulations also give flexibility with regards to the number of Panels members, allowing appeals to be considered by two Panel Members instead of three.

 LLG and ADSO Remote Meetings Protocol and Procedure Rules.
 This document is for the purpose of assisting authorities and highlighting changes required to standing orders in consequence of The Local Authorities and Police and Crime Panels (Coronavirus) (Flexibility of Local Authority Police and Crime Panel Meetings) (England and Wales) Regulations 2020 No.392 (‘the Regulations’).
 It does not constitute legal advice and should not be relied upon in that capacity.